geoportal-org/geoportal-org/migration/surveys/README.md

 python import_surveys.py
 ```
 The script processing is finished when the message 'Total execution time' appears.
-If there are any problems with uploading records, failed attempts will be stored in the failed_records.json file.
+If there are any problems with uploading records, failed attempts will be stored in the `survey_failed_records.json` file.
 In case of failed records, they will be reviewed and manually added via the API after analysis.

-The prod_survey_results.txt data file needs to be archived.
+The `prod_survey_results.txt` data file needs to be archived.